Air pollution is one environmental health hazard most people are aware of, but indoor air pollution isn't as widely known.

 - Upgrade your air filters to ones that use earth mineral technology to capture and destroy harmful compounds and does not release any chemicals or masking agents back into your environment.
 A typical HVAC filter typically uses carbon to remove bacteria and particles.

-- Choose a home with hardwood floors if possible, instead of replacing carpet, opt for hardwoods with a few area rugs.
+- Choose a home with hardwood floors if possible, instead of replacing the carpet, opt for hardwoods with a few area rugs.
 Look for VOC free if you prefer having carpeted floors.

 - Don't store paints and other chemicals in an attached garage if possible (I'm still looking for a solution for this as our neighborhood does not allow detached buildings)